Updated May 10, 2023

 Visual Analytics Reduces the time to insight.

-They improve decision making to see easy summary reports and outliers.
+They improve decision-making to see accessible summary reports and outliers.

 - The increase in the importance of Business Intelligence.

 - Developers implement interactive data visualizations in web applications.